Steaming To Monemvasia

 to do this.
 Everyone wanted to go home

-to the air-conditioned rooms.
+to the village and the air-conditioned rooms.
 We

 decided upon a compromise.
 There was a